The Psychology of Dungeons & Dragons

-My new book on the psychology of D&D comes out November 25th!
-See the table of contents, listen to audiobook excerpts, and preorder now.
+My new book on the psychology of D&D is out!
+See the table of contents, listen to audiobook excerpts, and buy wherever you order books.

-My new book on the psychology of D&D comes out November 25th!
-See the table of contents, listen to audiobook excerpts, and preorder now.
+My new book on the psychology of D&D is out!
+See the table of contents, listen to audiobook excerpts, and buy wherever you order books.

 How do people justify toxic behavior in games and how can games support those subjected to it?